Welcome to Sullindeo Farm and Naturescapes Gardens

 It takes eight weeks to grow a chicken ready for sale from chicks.
 You can pre-order for any of the three dates, and they will be fresh (not frozen) on pickup.
 The later date provides for a bigger chicken from 6 to 7 pounds.
 Anything not picked up will be frozen when you come for your pickup.
 We remind our customers by email when to pick up their meat birds.
 The feed is non-GMO grains, and then grass-fed outdoors on organic fields.
 No antibiotics are used.

 Each year we can have between 400-600 chickens produced (typically 200 in a batch two or even 3 times a year depending on pre-orders).
-In 2022 we will have a fall batch of chickens and turkeys ready for you.
-Last birds are for sale up until Christmas if available.
+In 2023 we will have a fall batch of chickens after Thanksgiving but NO turkeys.

 Yes, we occasionally sell garlic and other items at the Farmers Market in Westsyde.